Xbox Series X/S sales now exceed 21 million units globally

 — John Welfare (@Welfare_JBP) June 29, 2023

-Based on what was captured from the presentation, Microsoft’s Xbox Series X/S has sold over a combined 21 million units.
-However, this doesn’t state whether this is shipped units or sold-through metrics.
-Also, Microsoft continues to not divulge numbers on each respective console.
-Instead, it groups the Series X and Series S together.
+Based on what was captured, Microsoft’s Xbox Series X/S have sold over a combined 21 million units since their release in 2020.
+However, it’s unclear if this is shipped units or sold metrics.
+Also, Microsoft didn’t offer a breakdown of each consoles’ sales numbers.
+Instead, it combined the Series X and Series S together.

-Microsoft also grouped the Xbox One in with the current-gen consoles, reporting it’s sold over a combined 79 million units.
-However, we can remove the aforementioned 21 million and assume Xbox One has crossed the 58 million mark, putting it 26 million shy of the Xbox 360.
+Microsoft also grouped the Xbox One in with the current-gen consoles, reporting the last-gen system sold over a combined 79 million units.
+However, we can remove the aforementioned 21 million and assume Xbox One has crossed the 58 million mark, putting it 26 million short of the Xbox 360’s lifetime sales.
+For context, Sony’s PS4 has sold roughly 117 million units and the PlayStation 5 has sold 38.4 million.

-Additionally, Microsoft claims that 48 percent of Xbox Series S players are new to the Xbox ecosystem.
-This is a fairly impressive figure, especially as the Series S was designed to be the entryway for new players to adopt Xbox.
-At launch, the Series S entered the market for $379 CAD Series S. This is a clear cost-efficient alternative to the more robust Series X, which retails for $599 CAD.
+Additionally, Microsoft claims that 48 percent of Xbox Series S players are new to Xbox.
+This is an impressive figure, especially since the Series S was designed as an entryway for new players to adopt the Xbox ecosystem.
+At launch, the Series S entered the market for $379 Series S, offering a more cost-efficient alternative to the more robust Series X, which costs $599.

-Recently, Microsoft revealed the Black Xbox Series S with 1TB SSD.
-Offering nearly double the SSD storage, this new SKU for the Series S will likely draw even more players in on September 1st.
-Especially as the new model arrives days before Starfield launches exclusively on Xbox and PC.
+Microsoft recently revealed a Black Xbox Series S with 1TB SSD.
+Offering nearly double the SSD storage, this new Series S iteration will likely draw more players into the Xbox world, especially with Starfield’s release on the horizon.

 Source: @Welfare_JBP Via: WCCFTech